NamPhuThuy/UPack-Data-Management-Template/README.md

 # Instruction

-The package shoule be place like this:
+The package shoule be placed like this:
 <pre>
 _Project/
 ├── Data Module/